jhanyne/alx-low_level_programming/0x08-recursion/README.md

+Prototype: int is_prime_number(int n)

+7. They say we only use a fraction of our brain's true potential.
+Now that's when we're awake.
+When we're asleep, we can do almost anything

+#advanced

+Write a function that returns 1 if a string is a palindrome and 0 if not.

+Prototype: int is_palindrome(char *s);

-Prototype: int is_prime_number(int n);. library provides a different function: pow.
+An empty string is a palindrome;. library provides a different function: pow.
 Run man pow to learn more.Factorial of 0 is 1.